 In 1921 Moore won a scholarship to the Royal College of Art, London.
 His work up to this point had retained a romantic, Victorian flavour, but now he was able to study the ethnographic collections in the V&A and the British Museum.
 He would recall in 1955: ‘Even when I was a student I was totally preoccupied by sculpture in its full spatial richness, and if I spent a lot of time at the British Museum in those days, it was because so much of the primitive sculpture there was distinguished by complete cylindrical realisation.’

-Direct carving involves cutting into the final material without preparation using maquettes or clay modelling, and making aesthetic use of the natural flaws in marble or wood discovered during the carving process — what is known as ‘truth to materials’.
-In 1928 Moore received his first public commission — a relief carved in Portland stone called West Wind for the side of London Underground’s headquarters at 55 Broadway.
-Epstein and Eric Gill also contributed pieces to the project.
+Direct carving involves cutting into the final material without using preparatory maquettes or clay modelling, and making aesthetic use of the natural flaws in marble or wood discovered during the carving process — what is known as ‘truth to materials’.
+In 1928 Moore received his first public commission: a relief carved in Portland stone called West Wind for London Underground’s headquarters at 55 Broadway.
+Epstein also contributed pieces to the project.

-Moore was always more interested in aesthetic questions of form and shape, and the affinity between human beings and the landscape, than he was in the contents of the unconscious, but biomorphism allowed his work to take on a more abstract quality.
-He also began working in bronze.
-This allowed him to cast editions of his work instead of carving each one by hand, and enabled him to fulfil larger public commissions.
-Unbeknown to him it was a crucial commercial step, enabling his work to reach the very wide audience he would come to command.
+Moore was always more interested in aesthetic questions of form and shape, and the affinity between human beings and the landscape, than in the contents of the unconscious, but biomorphism allowed his work to take on a more abstract quality.
+He also began to use bronze, meaning that he could cast editions of his work instead of carving each one by hand, which enabled him to fulfil larger public commissions.
+Unbeknown to him, it was a crucial commercial step, allowing his work to reach the very wide audience he would come to command.

 The celebrated museum director, art historian and broadcaster purchased a number of Moore’s 1940 drawings of Londoners sheltering from the Blitz in the London Underground.
-Clark was chairman of the War Artists’ advisory committee, and the WAAC commissioned further drawings which were completed between autumn 1940 and spring 1941.
+Clark was chairman of the War Artists’ Advisory Committee, which commissioned Moore to make further drawings, completed between autumn 1940 and spring 1941.
 They remain some of the most iconic artworks of the Second World War.